ArgusHQ/Spankchain-TokenVault/Analysis.md

   onlyOwner
 ```

 This function sets the `lockedAt` variable to the time that the function is called if two conditions are met.
 The first is that the vault should not already be locked.
-The second is that the balance of the vault contract (in the specified token) should equal the sum of amounts allocated in the setInvestor function.
+The second is that the balance of the vault contract (in the specified token) should equal the sum of the amounts allocated in the setInvestor function.
 This sum is recorded in the `tokensAllocatedTotal` state variable.

 ### recoverFailedLock
 ```